ibm-ecosystem-engineering/Watson-Speech/Text To Speech/Text-to-Speech-Tutorial.md

 ### 2. Watson Text to Speech Analysis

 #### Step 1.
-Data Loading and Setting up the service
+Data Loading and Pre-processing on Text
-Watson Text to Speech offers so-called parameters for various Text to Speech recognization, audio pre-processing, noise removal, number of speakers in the convesation etc.
+Watson Text to Speech offers so-called parameters for various text-to-speech synthesis for an entire request rate_percentage, pitch_percentage, and spell_out_mode.

 1. Import and initialize some helper libs that are used throughout the tutorial.